hkalager/ML_AccountingFraud/README.md

 # Replication:

+In a terminal run the following script to make sure necessary requirements are loaded

+`pip install -r requirements.txt`

 Run the scripts named `step0_XX.py`, `step1_XX.py`, and so on.
 The first script stacks the csv files together to create a comprehensive data file.

 # Third party resources: